VidYen/VidYen-WordPress-Plugins/vidyen-point-system-vyps/README.md

 - Fix: Have functions provided by WooWallet to do the transfers.
 Everything can go back to normal.
 - Fix: Reversion to instructions to using WooWallet.
+- Add: You now get emails when you transfer to WooWallet since using API now.
 - Add: Have functions to call WooWallet Balance natively but not in use yet as will be put into the regular balance.
 - Add: More functions() for other developers to work on.
 They are in the functions folder in the includes.